dcanadillas/hashicorp-stack-gke/README.md

 * Improving Terraform outputs
 * Add some replication features for Vault deployment
 * Add some federation features for Consul deployment
+* Include the possibility to connect Consul and Vault depending on Terraform parameters